-We have only recently formed the Company and have no operating history.
-These above matters raise substantial doubt about the Company's ability to continue as a going concern.
-During the next twelve months, the Company intends to fund its operations with funding from our Regulation Crowdfunding campaign, cash flows from operations, member contributions and loans, and/or debt and financing (through a private offering).
+To date, we have relied solely upon investments in LLC interests.
+We will incur significant additional costs for the build-out of the restaurant concept and retain a reserve for working capital during initial months of operations.
+These matters raise substantial doubt about the Company's ability to continue as a going concern.
+During the next 12 months, the Company intends to fund its operations with funding from our Regulation Crowdfunding campaign and the sale of additional LLC units to third party investors.
+If we cannot raise additional capital or if profitability is slower than anticipated, we may consume all of our cash reserved for operations.
 There are no assurances that management will be able to raise capital on terms acceptable to the Company.
-If we are unable to obtain sufficient amounts of additional capital, we may be required to reduce the scope of our planned development, which could harm our business, financial condition and operating results.
-The balance sheet does not include any adjustments that might result from these uncertainties.
+If we are unable to obtain sufficient amounts of additional capital, we may be required to reduce the scope of our planned development and operations, which could harm our business, financial condition and operating results.
+The financial statements do not include any adjustments that might result from these uncertainties.